 The balance of other loans is made up of amounts borrowed from the underlying portfolio companies.
-An analysis of the maturity dates of each of the loans is shown below.
+An analysis of the maturity dates of each of the loans is shown on the next page.
 Whilst each loan has an applicable repayment date, the VCT has the right to repay all or any part of the loans at any time.
 All loans are interest free.